 L to R: Fr.
-Dunstan, Br.
+Dunstan, Fr.
+Abbot, Br.
 Vincent, Br.
-Bernard, Br.
-Matthew (now back in Britain), Fr.
+Luke, Fr.
 Gregory, Br.
 Jerome Leo, Br.
+Bernard, Br.
 Isidore

 of Benedictines, one of about twenty congregations which make up the worldwide Benedictine Confederation, also known as the Order of St. Benedict